oganm/stockfisher/README.md

 ### Running games

 Here I'll use `stockfisher` to run a timed game between 2 AI opponents.
 2 stockfish sessions are used here to demonstrate pondering (setting `ponder=TRUE` allows the engine to continue processing assuming the opponent will move as predicted in `ponder`).
 In this context one of the players can be replaced with a different engine.
-A simpler implementation
+A simpler implementation with a single session is also possible if you just want to see how the engine functions under different parameters without pondering.

 ``` r
 library(tictoc)